 - Current values display in parenthesis. - You must enter some values in hexadecimal notation.
-(See B: Binary to Hexadecimal Conversions.)
+(See B: Binary to Hexadecimal Conversions on page 88.)

 Channel 1 (Option 1)

 Select Channel 1 (option 1) from the Change Setup menu to define how the serial port responds to network and serial communications.
 The following sections describe the configurable parameters within the Channel configuration menu.